His Grace Bishop NICHOLAS

 Fr.
 Hans is a native of Holland and has been a priest for almost 30 years serving various parishes and positions.
 His received his BA in History from the University of Minnesota, an M.Div from St. Vladimir’s Seminary and studied the Greek Language at Aristotle University in Thessaloniki, Greece.
 He serves St. Peter the Apostle Orthodox Mission in Bonita Springs, FL.
 He is married with one daughter.

 Michael Baclig is a sales account executive, with over 20 years of experience in sales and account management.
-He currently works as a Sr. Category Development Manager for Procter & Gamble on the Walmart Team.
 Michael earned his Bachelors of Science degree in Business Administration from the Walton College of Business at the University of Arkansas.
-He is also a parish counsel member at St. Nicholas Antiochian Orthodox Church in Springdale, AR and President of the Antiochian Men Chapter at that church.
+He is also the Parish Council Chairman at St. Nicholas Antiochian Orthodox Church in Springdale, AR and President of the Antiochian Men Chapter at that church.
 Michael has been an Orthodox Christian all his life.
 His father, Fr.
-Timothy Baclig, is the pastor at St. Michael Antiochian Orthodox Church in Van Nuys, CA. Michael is married to Elizabeth Baclig and he has 3 children, Andy (age 14), James, (age 10), and Katherine (age 9).
+Timothy Baclig, is the pastor at St. Michael Antiochian Orthodox Church in Van Nuys, CA. Michael is married to Elizabeth Baclig and he has 3 children, Andrew (age 14), James, (age 11), and Katherine (age 10).

 Randall is originally from North Dakota where he was born and raised.
 He practiced law in Florida for 35 years and his focus was on Dependency Law that dealt with children who had suffered through abuse.
 Randall received his BA and JD from the University of North Dakota.
 He is now retired and living in Pensacola, FL, where he is member of St. Andrew Antiochian Orthodox Church.
 Randall has been married to Betsy Werre for over 45 years and has 2 children and 1 grandchild.